Ethical Guidelines

 The Directors, members of the Redaction Committee, members of the Editorial Board and the Advisory Board urge the submission of complaints and appeals regarding possible misconduct in articles published in Quaestio facti, as well as of the journal itself, and undertake to respond to them.

-Any such communication may be sent to the e-mail of the journal (quaestiofacti@udg.edu) or through the “Contact” section of the website.
+Any communication may be sent to the e-mail of the journal (quaestiofacti@udg.edu) or through the “Contact” section of the website.

 Anti-plagiarism policy